The Best Manicotti Recipe

 Final Word

-This is truly the best manicotti recipe!
-It is one of our family’s favorites and I hope it will be your family’s too!
+This is genuinely the best manicotti recipe!
+It is one of our family’s favorites, and I hope it will be your family’s too!

 You and your family are going to love this recipe!
 Let’s continue to teach our family how to make delicious, hearty, wholesome meals.
 May God Bless this World, Linda.